 - The Au Co ($425)

 - Emeraude ($175)

 Top Mid-range Cruises:

 The lists above are what we recommend based on the ranking on cruise booking websites and travellers’ experiences.
 The number ten of the list seems to be too small when comparing to countless companies out there.
 Please share your opinions and experiences with cruises in Ha Long in the comment section.

 Tours and Activities

 Tours from Hanoi to Ha Long often take 2 days one night (night spent on the bay) or 3 days and two nights.
-If you want to take a half day tour on Ha Long from Hanoi, it will be very tiring because it usually takes 4 hours driving from Hanoi to Ha Long.
+If you want to take a half-day tour on Ha Long from Hanoi, it will be very tiring because it usually takes 4 hours driving from Hanoi to Ha Long.
 A quickest bay cruise tour on the bay must take at least 4 hours.
-Tour like that is not enjoyable.
+A tour like that is not enjoyable.
 We recommend you to spend 2 days for Ha Long with one night to spend on the bay.
-By taking two day tour, you will truly enjoy your time here plus have chance to admire the sights of sunset and sunrise on the bay.
+By taking a two-day tour, you will truly enjoy your time here plus have a chance to admire the sights of sunset and sunrise on the bay.

-In summer, the weather in north Vietnam is mostly sunny but rain or small storm often comes unexpected therefore the tour’s itinerary might be changed or some activities like swimming and kayaking or staying overnight on bay will be cancelled without warning.
+In summer, the weather in North Vietnam is mostly sunny but rain or small storm often comes unexpected therefore the tour’s itinerary might be changed or some activities like swimming and kayaking or staying overnight on the bay will be cancelled without warning.